Truck Driver Resume Examples

 Professional Experience

-OTR Truck Driver, Stephen Mercier Transport, Louisville, TN
+OTR Truck Driver, Stephen Mercier Transport, Louisville, TN | September 2020 to Present

-- Commended by the company for accurate keeping accurate logbook records
+- Commended for maintaining accurate logbook records

-Pizza Delivery Driver, Montvale Springs Pizza & Pasta, Montvale Springs, TN
+Delivery Driver, Montvale Springs Pizza & Pasta, Montvale Springs, TN | June 2017 to August 2020

 - Verified delivery orders and processed cash and credit card payments